wazo-platform/wazo-platform.org/content/uc-doc/administration/fax/index.md

   someone calls the DID 100, you might want the `ftp_example_org` and `mail` backend to be run, but otherwise, you only want the `mail` backend to be run.

-Here\'s an example of a valid `/etc/xivo/asterisk/xivo_fax.conf` configuration file:
+Here's an example of a valid `/etc/xivo/asterisk/xivo_fax.conf` configuration file:

 ```ini
 [general]